jerilynzheng/al-folio/_projects/onomatic.markdown

 Language learning is a process that lasts for a lifetime.
 Throughout school, much of the emphasis of language learning is based on developing the proper vocabulary and grammar.
 However, after speaking with parents and teachers of students with learning disabilities during the pandemic, we realized that the challenges of learning languages online are heightened by the reduced immersion.
 Because students cannot practice and stay engaged in conversations and active applications of the new words that they learn, they retain less.

 We wanted to create a platform that addresses 3 main points:
-1. <mark>Accessibility</mark>: We want everyone to be able to learn languages in an engaging, personalized way.
+1. **Accessibility**: We want everyone to be able to learn languages in an engaging, personalized way.
-2. <mark>Cultural Immersion</mark>: We want to provide the proper cultural contexts, understanding that languages have different usages and customs throughout the world.
+2. **Cultural Immersion**: We want to provide the proper cultural contexts, understanding that languages have different usages and customs throughout the world.
-3. <mark>Memory</mark>: We want users to remember the language long-term and be able to apply their knowledge outside of the classroom.
+3. **Memory**: We want users to remember the language long-term and be able to apply their knowledge outside of the classroom.

 **Team**